Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 1. Injured or Ill

-This is why it’s important to periodically check your Chihuahua over for any injuries, especially if your dog starts crying suddenly.
+Regularly check your Chihuahua for any injuries, especially if they start crying suddenly.

-If your dog is hurt or sick, here are signs to look out for are:
+If your dog is hurt or sick, look out for these signs:

 • lethargy